7:190-AP9 Instructional Use of Student Screen Monitoring Tools

 Purpose

-To establish expectations for the appropriate use of Lightspeed Classroom as an instructional and classroom management tool.
-Lightspeed Classroom allows staff to view and manage student device activity during assigned instructional periods.
+To establish expectations for the appropriate instructional use of student screen monitoring tools.
+These tools allow authorized staff to view or manage student device activity during assigned instructional periods for instructional, supervisory, and student-support purposes.

 A. Definitions

-- Lightspeed Classroom.
-A tool used to support instruction and manage student device activity during assigned instructional periods.
+- Student Screen Monitoring Tool.
+A District-approved tool used by authorized staff to support instruction, supervise assigned student device activity, and redirect digital distractions during assigned instructional periods.

 - Misuse.
 Use that is inconsistent with instructional purpose, student privacy, assigned class rosters, or District expectations.